WraasTheOne/P3-project/README.md

 # P3-project
-This repository contains the work done on the 3. semester on cyber- and computerteknoligy
+This repository contains the work done on the 3rd semester on cyber- and computertechnology

 something something